justeattakeaway/fozzie-components/packages/services/f-services/README.md

 ##### `isValidPostcode`

-Returns a boolean of if a provided postcode is valid in the provided locale.
+Returns a boolean indicating whether the provided postcode is valid in the provided locale.

 ##### `isValidPhoneNumber`

-Returns a boolean of if a provided phone number is valid in the provided locale.
+Returns a boolean indicating whether the provided phone number is valid in the provided locale.x